 - Health History: Tell the doctor about any symptoms you've noticed and about all medications you take.

 - Physical Exam: This includes listening to your heartbeat and breathing.
 You'll also be checked for edema (swelling).

 Your doctor may order one or more of the following tests:

-After heart failure, patients need extra support to recover fully and make the necessary lifestyle changes.
+After being diagnosed or hospitalized with heart failure, patients need extra support to make the necessary lifestyle changes required to improve or maintain their hearts function.
 Dignity Health Heart and Vascular Institute of Greater Sacramento is a partner in that process.
-That's why we developed our CHAMP class to guide you through recovery.
-Learn more about CHAMP®.

 Your doctor may also recommend: